-- Insert the HP Recovery media. - 2.
-Access the system Startup menu. - For computers or tablets with keyboards attached, turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options. - For tablets without keyboards, turn on or restart the tablet, quickly press and hold the volume up button, and then select f9.
+- Insert the HP Recovery media.

+- 2. Access the system Startup menu.

+- For computers or tablets with keyboards attached, turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options.

+- For tablets without keyboards, turn on or restart the tablet, and then quickly press and hold one

+of the following buttons:

+- Volume up

+- Volume down

+Then select f9.